-The network service instanced must be locally unique.
-Should have a field large enough to hold policy based ids such as GLIF.
+The Service instanced must be locally unique.

 NSI Service Definitions

+Jerry S. to rework this to make it more generic to all service, not just connection services.

-The concept of Service Definitions is introduced to allow operators to formally identify and define the characteristics associated with each service offering.
+The concept of Service Definitions is introduced to allow network providers to formally identify and define the characteristics associated with each service offering.

 The Service Definition consists of a set of attributes that formally and explicitly define the complete scope of a service offering.
 In particular, the NSI Connection Service uses the Service Definition as a baseline set of parameters to bound the scope of the service that will be offered to requesters.

 The Service Definition specifies the set of service parameters that completely specify a service instance.
 For example, the Service Definition might identify “capacity”, “mtu_size”, and “maximum_frame_loss_rate” as three aspects of the service.
 The Service Definition also describes the range of allowed values for each service parameter, and a default value can be specified.
 In the context of the previous example, the range of allowed values for the “capacity” parameter may be 50 mbps to 10 gbps in increments of 150 mbps.
 Or the “mtu_size” may be defined to be 1500 Bytes to 9000 Bytes with a default of 1500.
 The parameters in the Service Definition form a kind of template that the service request must fill in.
 I.e. A service request must fill in the template with an explicit value - or a default value taken from the service definition - for each parameter of the service it is requesting.
 A service request is fully specified when all parameters associated with that service have been determined either by explicit user specification or by implicit default values found in the Service Definition.
-This fuly specified request is then processed by the NSA and, if all service specifications can be satisfied, a service instance is created (and reserved).
+This fully specified request is then processed by the NSA and, if all service specifications can be satisfied, a service instance is created (and reserved).

 The Service Definition is an integral component of the NSI architecture in that it is key to vetting service requests against the multi-domain service offerings encountered along a candidate path.